pupil-labs/pupil-docs/neon/neon-player/index.md

 # Neon Player

-Neon Player is a cross-platform desktop application for playing back and exporting Neon recordings offline.
+Neon Player is a cross-platform desktop application for playing back and exporting Neon recordings.
+It runs in an offline context; no interaction with Pupil Cloud is required.

 <script setup>
 import DownloadLinks from '@components/DownloadLinks.vue'